Bringing Your Portrait to 3D Presence: Related Work

 Upper- or half-body avatar modeling from casual inputs is relatively underexplored and remains challenging.
-It must preserve head-level facial detail while also handling arm articulation and clothing, yet unlike full-body settings, it demands higher facial fidelity and expression consistency.

 Existing half-body approaches are limited: many depend on fixed multi-view capture for real-time systems~\cite{telealoha,starline}, while others only extend head models slightly toward the shoulders~\cite{Portrait3D_sig24,3dportraitgan,animportrait3d,yue2023aniportraitgan,portraitgen}.
-While diffusion-based methods~\cite{lin2025cyberhost,guan2024talkact,liu2025tango} generate person-specific upper-body avatars but are generally constrained to frontal poses and do not generalize well to wider viewpoints.
+Diffusion-based methods~\cite{lin2025cyberhost,guan2024talkact,liu2025tango} generate person-specific upper-body avatars but are generally constrained to frontal poses and do not generalize well to wider viewpoints.
 Recently, GUAVA~\cite{guava} achieved a generalizable upper-body Gaussian avatar.
 GUAVA also uses a UV branch for appearance, but unlike our dual-UV design, it relies on a separate template branch to encode the input, and stabilize the training process, thus requires a later refining module to blend the Gaussians from two branches.